 TetraScience Release Types

-TetraScience regularly introduces new functionalities and enhancements in each Tetra Data Platform (TDP) and Tetra Component release.
+TetraScience regularly introduces new functionalities and enhancements in each Tetra Data Platform (TDP) and component release.

 Release Versions

-Each TDP and Tetra Component version includes a three-part version number (Major.Minor.Patch).
+Each TDP and component version includes a three-part version number (Major.Minor.Patch).
 The first number shows major versions, which may include new, foundational product features.
 The second number shows minor versions that introduce new functionality and/or updated, backward-compatible features.
-The third number indicates patch versions, which include bug fixes and security updates that are made within each minor platform or component version.
+The third number indicates patch versions, which include bug fixes and security updates that are made within each minor version.
+Patch releases may also include new, backward-compatible features that do not affect Intended Use for validation purposes unless customers choose to opt in.

 Release Types

-TetraScience releases new components, such as Tetra Integrations, Tetra Data Models, and Tetra Data Apps, as well as new TDP features at various degrees of maturity through the following release types:
+TetraScience releases new platform components, such as Tetra Integrations, Tetra Data Models, and Tetra Data Apps as well as new TDP features and platform services at various degrees of maturity through the following release types.

 Beta Release

-EAP features and components are not validated for GxP use and future versions may have breaking changes or be deprecated.
+Limited availability releases are not validated for GxP use.
+Future versions may have breaking changes or be deprecated without a formal deprecation notice.

 General Availability

-A general availability (GA) release is available to the general public.
-All new functionalities are validated for GxP use.
+A general availability (GA) release is available to all TetraScience customers by default, is considered production quality, and validated for GxP use, if applicable.
 Deprecation notices for GA features or components are provided at least six months in advance.
+Release notes are also provided.

 Release Timing and Support